microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 ## ScrollPresenter class

+Provides primitive scroll and zoom supports for content.

 ### ScrollPresenter.HorizontalSnapPoints property

 Gets the collection of snap points affecting the `ScrollPresenter.HorizontalOffset` property.
-That collection is empty by default.
+This collection is empty by default.
 Horizontal snap points cause the HorizontalOffset property to settle at deterministic values at the end of inertia.

 In this example, the `ScrollPresenter.HorizontalOffset` property lands at value 500.0 or 1500.0,